UbiquityRobotics/ubiquity_motor/Firmware_and_Hardware_Revisions.md

     * use 3 pin back loaded header, P706, with center pin to ground and side pins are TP3 and TP4.
 This allows jumper usage in testing board.
     * Just one 25mm standoff for Raspberry Pi support in middle of board.
 Two standoffs next to P701 removed for assembly reasons.
     * BOM corrections for C411 (12V Main) and C1411 (12V Aux) 3.5mm lead space 680uf 25V, C312 (5V Aux) and C1312 (5V Main) 3.5mm lead space and will be 1000uf @ 16V
+    * The testpoints used to start a now available selftest are now on a 0.1" spacing connector, P706.
+Use 0.1 inch jumper center to TP4 for power on self test that moves wheels.
     * Fix 'WiFi' diode silkscreen (reversed) and make 'WiFi' text larger
     * Q903 is loaded large topside Mosfet, TI CSD19532KTT, for ECB Main (reliability fix)
     * R1901 (100k) and Q1904 are now backside loaded parts on the bom and higher current and take the place of topside Q1903. (reliability fix)